montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 # Save and Revert Changes

-Presently, Montage Studio does not save changes to source and project files automatically, so be sure to save (Project > Save All) regularly as you assemble your application and before you log out of Montage Studio.
+Presently, Montage Studio does not save changes to source and project files automatically, so be sure to save (File > Save All) regularly as you assemble your application and before you close a project or log out of Montage Studio.

-Every time you choose Project > Save All, Montage Studio commits the changes you made since your last save to the `_mb_master` branch of your project's GitHub repository.
-The Git status counter on the menu bar tracks how far ahead of the master branch your project is.
-Every time you save your project, Montage Studio commits your changes, and each commit increments the number by 1.
+Every time you choose File > Save All, Montage Studio commits the changes you made since your last save to the `_mb_master` branch of your project's GitHub repository.
+The Git status counter on the menu bar tracks how far ahead of the master branch your project currently is.
+Every time you save your project, Montage Studio writes your changes to a dedicated workspace and then pushes your changes to GitHub.
+Each commit increments the status count number by 1.
+To view your project on GitHub, choose Proejct > GitHub Repository.

 <figure>
     <img src="/images/montage-studio/ide-overview/fig13.jpg" alt="The Git status counter" style="width: 225px;">